 This sculptor not only created wonderful marble statues but also clay figures for the Holy Crib, now exposed at the San Martino Museum.
-In the Sacristy of the Chapel there are also two anatomical machines, skeletons of a man and a woman showing some organs and the arterio-venous system completely intact and visible.
+In the Sacristy of the San Severo Chapel, there are also two anatomical machines.
+They are two skeletons of a man and a woman showing some organs and the arterio-venous system completely intact and visible.
 The woman also contained a fetus, later stolen.
 It’s not clear how the process of embalming was carried out or if with corpses or living beings.

-As a matter of fact we can speak of a legend about these skeletons.
-According to it the man and the woman were two servants of the prince who made experiments on them while still in life, to have the heart still beating and taking the blood to all the veins.
+As a matter of fact, we can speak of a legend about these skeletons.
+According to it the man and the woman were two servants of the prince who made experiments on them!
+While still in life, he made these experiments to have the heart still beating and taking the blood to all the veins.
 How macabre!